Dadaism6/Dadaism6.github.io/_pages/about.md

 Previously, I just graduated from UCLA with B.S Computer Science.
 I maintained a `perfect 4.0 GPA` during my undergraduate!

 I am broadly interested in Robotics, CV, ML (RL), and other interdisciplinary fields.
 I am also a quick learner and an active developer.
 If you find anything you would like to know about, please feel free to contact me! `You can find my contact info and other social meida at the bottom of the page`.
-I am willing to have a chat with anything!contact
+I am willing to have a chat with anything!

 I participated in three research teams at UCLA.
 I work on designing and understanding human-interactable reinforcement learning.
 I investigate methods to make a robust robot (including soft robot and agricultural robot) using variaty CV and ML methods at the Structures-Computer Interaction lab.
 Learn More on SC-I And I also worked on eqtl mapping and other things related to bioinformatics at UCLA Center for Neurobehavioral Genetics.